-In this 4 December 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on the principle of sustainability, convincing kids that ewoks are real, donating sperm or eggs anonymously, revealing atheism to inquisitive strangers, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 4 December 2011, I answered questions on the principle of sustainability, convincing kids that Ewoks are real, donating sperm or eggs anonymously, revealing atheism to inquisitive strangers, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: This week, I submitted a proposal for a talk on the follies of animal rights to the upcoming Ancestral Health Symposium in Boston in August.
 Ari Armstrong and I reviewed the galley proofs of our article on abortion rights for The Objective Standard.
 On Wednesday, Ari and I will discuss Colorado's campaign finance laws at Liberty on the Rocks in Denver.